Shanwei Guangdong, China Travel Guide

 Wheat is present in noodles and dumplings.
 Soy sauce, a staple, often contains wheat.

-Identify rice-based alternatives where possible.
+Identify rice-based alternatives if possible.

 Engaging with local vendors and chefs, even with a language barrier, enriches your dining experience.